On-campus recruiting is the process by which

 All on-campus recruiting activity is available to students and alumni free of charge.

-Following is an overview of several ways students can connect with employers who are interested in hiring USC students though our on-campus recruiting program:
+Following is an overview of several ways students/alumni can connect with employers who are interested in hiring USC students/alumni though our on-campus recruiting program:

-Resume Referrals - When establishing a full access account in JobMate, you have the opportunity to upload your resume into the database and make it accessible for employers to review.
-In some cases the Career Center further assists employers with identifying the resumes of students who meet their qualifications.
+Resume Referrals - When establishing an account in Handshake, you have the opportunity to upload your resume into the database and make it accessible for employers to review.
+In some cases the Career Center further assists employers with identifying the resumes of students/alumni who meet their qualifications.

 On-Campus Interviews - Many employers who recruit USC students schedule interview dates where they can conveniently interview students on campus in Career Center interview rooms.
-All on-campus interview opportunities are advertised in JobMate but are visible to only those students who have a full access JobMate account.
+(Alumni are also able to participate.)
+All on-campus interview opportunities are advertised in Handshake.
 Most on-campus interviews have an application deadline four weeks in advance of the scheduled interview date and involve an employer review and selection process.
-You may apply for these opportunities through JobMate by uploading your resume, and you will be notified through JobMate if you have been selected to sign up for an interview.
-Signing up for an interview time slot also occurs in JobMate.
+You may apply for these opportunities through Handshake by uploading your resume, and you will be notified through Handshake if you have been selected to sign up for an interview.
+Signing up for an interview time slot also occurs in Handhshake.
 The attire for on-campus interviews is business professional (suits, dresses, button-down shirts/tie, etc).
-Review the Career Center No Show Policy here.
+Review the Career Center's Handshake Integrity Statement & Guidelines for Use and the Handshake No Show & Cancellation Policy.

-Job Fairs - The Career Center hosts several job fairs annually to recruit students for full-time, part-time, internship and co-op positions.
-Our upcoming job fairs include:
+Job Fairs - The Career Center hosts several job fairs annually to recruit students/alumni for full-time, part-time, internship and co-op positions.
+For an up-to-date listing of upcoming fairs, please see our job fairs page.